mkp170791/numpy/doc/source/reference/c-api/config.rst

 When NumPy is built, information about system configuration is recorded, and is made available for extension modules using NumPy's C API.
-These are mostly defined in ``numpyconfig.h`` (included in ``ndarrayobject.h``).
+These are mostly defined in ``numpy_democonfig.h`` (included in ``ndarrayobject.h``).
 The public symbols are prefixed by ``NPY_*``.
 NumPy also offers some functions for querying information about the platform in use.

-For private use, NumPy also constructs a ``config.h`` in the NumPy include directory, which is not exported by NumPy (that is a python extension which use the numpy C API will not see those symbols), to avoid namespace pollution.
+For private use, NumPy also constructs a ``config.h`` in the NumPy include directory, which is not exported by NumPy (that is a python extension which use the numpy_demo C API will not see those symbols), to avoid namespace pollution.